 There You Have it, the Perfect 5 Day New York Itinerary!

 I hope this post helps you plan your 5 day New York itinerary!
 You’re going to absolutely love your time in the city.
-If you need help packing for your trip, check out my best packing tips for women, as well as my quick and easy printable packing checklist!
+If you love exploring urban areas, you’ll love my Chicago 4 day itinerary, as well as this 2 day Los Angeles itinerary.